 - Details of any applications to permanently remove highway rights from land within 200m of the outlined site.

 If your enquiry falls outside of the above, or if you require a quote for 'extent of highway ' lengths over 200m (or over 100m for Utility Company enquiries), you cannot use the online form.
 Instead, please see below regarding 'Can I submit my enquiry in writing?'.

 If your enquiry is not listed above and/or you are not able to apply/pay online, you can either email or write to us at:

 Post: Highway Records, Gloucestershire County Council, Shire Hall, Gloucester.
 Glos.
 GL1 2TH

 • I've received a quote & QHR reference and wish to pay online:

-If you have been provided with a tailored quote and a unique "QHR" reference for your enquiry, please use the "Pay now (using QHR Ref)" link ensuring the supplied QHR reference is entered into the "Reference" box on the form:
+If you have been provided with a tailored quote and a unique "QHR" reference for your enquiry, please click the "Pay now (using QHR Ref)" link ensuring you select the "Highway Records" service and that the supplied QHR reference is entered into the "Reference" box on the form:

 Please do not use this link if you do not have a specific QHR reference.

 • I wish to submit a new enquiry & pay online: